-1. Stop all library- and host-based operations.

-Note: If you are updating a library running BlueScale 12.7.02 or later, at the start of a package update that includes RCM or LCM updates, the library shuts down all exporters, (QIP, RIM, RIM2, and drive) so that they do not accept additional moves and then waits for any moves in progress to complete before starting to update the selected components.
-At the start of a package update that includes QIP, RIM, or RIM2 updates only, the library shuts down the exporters needing an update so that they do not accept additional moves and then waits for any moves in progress to complete before starting to update the selected components.
-The exporters are re-enabled to accept moves when the package update completes.
+- 1. Stop all library- and host-based operations. - Note: At the start of a package update that includes RCM or LCM updates, the library shuts down all exporters, (RIM2 and drive) so that they do not accept additional moves and then waits for any moves in progress to complete before starting to update the selected components.
+At the start of a package update that includes RIM2 updates only, the library shuts down the exporters needing an update so that they do not accept additional moves and then waits for any moves in progress to complete before starting to update.
+The exporters are re-enabled to accept moves when the package update completes. - Back up your MLM database (see Back Up the MLM and DLM Databases on page 290).